RyanDCampbell/Scheduling/README.md

 ### How to run

-Step 1) Please open a terminal window, and navigate to the folder containing my submission.
+Step 1) Please open a terminal window, and navigate to the folder containing my code.

 Step 2) Type "make" into the terminal (without the quotations) and press the enter key.